vmware-archive/cbapi/server_apis/python/example/bulk/README.md

 WARNING: The Carbon Black Enterprise server does NOT manage the disk usage of the event log archive directory.
 Independent mechanisms must be used to avoid excessive disk usage.

+### Configuring the Carbon Black Server to Publish Raw Events to the Pub/Sub Bus

+Please see the "Raw Endpoint Events" section of the README.md in the root of the Carbon Black Server API (CBSAPI) documentation.

 ## Modes Of Operation

 The eventExporter.py example script can be configured to run in three modes of operation: